 If you don’t work with any financial institutions that provide your FICO scores, there are popular free credit score services.
-One of the most prominent is Credit Karma.
+One of the most prominent is Credit Sesame.
 You’ll not only get regularly updated credit scores, but you’ll also get the detailed information that makes up the scores.

 The downside with the free credit score services is that they don’t use your actual FICO scores.
 Instead, they use VantageScores, which are informational only, and not used by lenders.
 However, since they parallel FICO scores and are compiled from your credit reports, significant changes in your scores can indicate major credit events, including credit errors.